seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Taking off her bracelet*
 As slippery as the Gordian knot was hard!
-’Tis mine; and this will witness outwardly,
+'Tis mine; and this will witness outwardly,
 To the madding of her lord.
 On her left breast
 A mole cinque-spotted, like the crimson drops
-I’ the bottom of a cowslip: this secret
+I' the bottom of a cowslip: this secret
-Will force him think I have pick’d the lock and ta’en
+Will force him think I have pick'd the lock and ta'en
 The treasure of her honour.
 No more.
 To what end?
 Swift, swift, you dragons of the night, that dawning
-May bare the raven’s eye!
+May bare the raven's eye!
 I lodge in fear;
 Though this a heavenly angel, hell is here.

 *Clock strikes*

 *Goes into the trunk.
 The scene closes*

-### Scene III An ante-chamber adjoining Imogen’s apartments.
+### Scene III An ante-chamber adjoining Imogen's apartments.

 *Enter CLOTEN and Lords*

 **CLOTEN**
 I would this music would come: I am advised to give
-her music o’ mornings; they say it will penetrate.
+her music o' mornings; they say it will penetrate.

 *Enter Musicians*

 *SONG*
-Hark, hark! the lark at heaven’s gate sings,
+Hark, hark! the lark at heaven's gate sings,
-And Phoebus ‘gins arise,
+And Phoebus 'gins arise,
 His steeds to water at those springs
 On chaliced flowers that lies;
 And winking Mary-buds begin